 By COLLEEN LONG and ELLIOT SPAGAT

-SAN DIEGO (AP) - More than 30 migrants have tested positive for influenza at a major processing center on the Mexican border that was temporarily closed to stop the outbreak, authorities said Wednesday.
+SAN DIEGO (AP) - U.S. authorities say 32 migrants have tested positive for influenza at a major processing center on the Mexican border that was temporarily closed to stop the outbreak.

-It was unclear if anyone ill came in contact with a 16-year-old Guatemalan boy who was held at the facility in McAllen, Texas, and died Monday, a day after he was diagnosed and transferred to a smaller station.
-Carlos Hernandez Vasquez was detained for six days, twice as long as generally allowed by U.S. law.
+It's unclear if anyone ill came in contact with a 16-year-old Guatemalan boy who was held at the facility in McAllen, Texas.
+He died Monday, a day after he was diagnosed and transferred to a smaller station.

-The 32 sick children and adults have been quarantined at a smaller processing center, according to a U.S. Border Patrol official who spoke with reporters on condition of anonymity because there is an ongoing investigation.
-Their ages were unknown.
+A Border Patrol official says the 32 sick children and adults have been quarantined at a smaller processing center.
+The official spoke with reporters on condition of anonymity because there is an ongoing investigation.

-The center has been cleaned and will soon reopen but the closure, however temporary, further strained an overstretched system.
+The official says the center has been cleaned and will soon reopen.
+The closure further strains an overstretched system.
 Migrants were sent to other stations during the brief shutdown.

 Long reported from Washington.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.